guaix-ucm/pyemir/doc/tutorial_mos/simple_example.rst

    :width: 800
    :alt: Overplot boundary 4

-The above plots show the selected image with the frontiers and boundaries of each slitlet overplotted.
+The above plots show the selected image with the **frontiers** and **boundaries** of each slitlet overplotted.
 Here a clarification is needed:

-- **frontiers**: separation between slitlets.
+- **Frontiers**: separation between slitlets.
 In the above plots frontiers are displayed with blue lines running from left to right.
 These lines are curved due to the geometric distortions.

-- **boundaries**: more conservative slitlet limits, avoiding a few pixels too close to the frontiers.
+- **Boundaries**: more conservative slitlet limits, avoiding a few pixels too close to the frontiers.
 Boundaries have been determined by examining continuum lamp exposures and selecting regions were the slitlet illumination is relatively flat.
 Note that, by construction, the CSU bars create a small (but detectable) decrease in the slitlet width at the frontiers between bars.
-  The boundary limits are displayed alternatively with cyan and magenta lines (with the same color as the one employed in the label indicating the slitlet number; in this example all the labels appear centered in the image).
+  The boundary limits are displayed alternatively with cyan and magenta lines (with the same color as the one employed in the label indicating the slitlet number; in this example all the labels appear centered in the image along the X axis).
 One can easily check that with grism J + filter J the slitlets number 1 and 55 fall partially outside the detector.

-Although the longslit configuration in this example makes difficult to distinguish the frontiers between slitlets in the data, a reasonable zoom (showing consecutive slitlets with slightly different slit widths), helps to check that the predicted frontiers (blue lines) separate properly the slitlet
+Although the (pseudo) longslit configuration in this example makes difficult to distinguish the frontiers between slitlets in the data, a reasonable zoom (showing consecutive slitlets with slightly different slit widths), helps to check that the predicted frontiers (blue lines) properly separate the slitlet
 data:

 .. image:: images/overplot_boundary5.png